PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/data-grid-wrapper.md

 - **SearchBar**: Used internally by DataGridWrapper for search functionality
 - **SortingButton**: Used internally for sorting dropdown
-- **LoadingState**: Custom loading overlay component
+- **DataGridLoadingOverlay**: Custom loading overlay component displayed via DataGrid slots
-- **EmptyState**: Can be used alongside DataGridWrapper for advanced empty states
+- **DataGridErrorOverlay**: Custom error overlay component displayed via DataGrid slots when errors occur
+- **EmptyState**: Displayed via DataGrid slots when no data is available

 ## See Also